 Quick and Easy Homemade Mayonnaise

 Who doesn’t love mayonnaise?
-I know I do but unfortunately most of the store bought brands contain a lot of the “unfriendly” oils I am trying to avoid.
+I know I do, but unfortunately most of the store bought brands contain a lot of the “unfriendly” inflammatory oils which I am trying to avoid.
 So whats a girl to do?
 I found a commercial avocado mayonnaise that tastes good and is convenient.
 So whats the down side?
 Well this girl likes to pinch those pennies and as good as that mayonnaise is – it is too pricey for me.
 You might be wondering, ” Well how much mayonnaise do I really need?
 I bet a jar would last me a couple of months at least.”
-If you fit into that category, than I highly recommend the mayonnaise from Primal Kitchen.
+If you fit into that category, than I highly recommend the mayonnaise from Primal Kitchen. or this one from Chosen foods.

-On the other hand, if you are anything like me a jar every month just wont cut it.
+On the other hand, if you are anything like me, a jar every month just wont cut it.
 I use mayo for everything!
 It’s wonderful on its own, great as a base for dressings and sauces, and as a marinade.
-I even use it for dairy free baking like my vanilla cupcakes.
+I even use it for dairy free baking like my vanilla cupcakes and low carb zucchini muffins.
 Talk about versatile, this is my go to recipe!

 Easy Homemade Avocado Oil Mayonnaise